cloudyr/pyMTurkR/README.md

 # Package maintainer / author

+MTurkR was written by [Thomas J. Leeper](https://thomasleeper.com) and is the basis of pyMTurkR.

-This package is written and maintained by [Tyler Burleigh](https://www.tylerburleigh.com).
+pyMTurkR is written and maintained by [Tyler Burleigh](https://www.tylerburleigh.com).

 <a href="https://twitter.com/intent/follow?screen_name=tylerburleigh"><img src="https://img.shields.io/twitter/follow/tylerburleigh?style=social&logo=twitter" alt="follow on Twitter"></a>